Ogeon/palette/CONTRIBUTING.md

 ## Code Style

 The code style is generally in line with the common guidelines for Rust.
-There are, however, a few things that differs, so here's a summary of the essentials.
-You are always allowed to fix non-conforming code if you happen to see any.
-This library is written and reviewed by humans, and humans makes mistakes.

-One thing to always be aware of is that `rustfmt` is _not_ used here.
-That's because it has, so far, been unable to replicate this style.
-This may change in the future.

-Is there something here you don't agree with?
-Post an issue or a PR and propose a change, but be prepared for a discussion.
+There is a `rustfmt.toml` in the project, so feel free to use automatic formatting.
+If you prefer not to, the following sections can be used as a style guide.

 ### Braces